 Above the stage was a filing known as the “heavens” which was painted like the sky with clouds and stars.
 The heavens contained a trap door with which actors could descend and ascend when required.
 A trap door built into the stage also allowed for movement of actors on and off the stage.

-During a performance of Henry VIII on the 29th of June 1613 a fire sparked by the firing of a theatrical cannon lit the wooden beams and thatching of the theatre alight.
-Although the theatre was destroyed, nobody was injured in the fire (aside from a single man whose breeches were on fire, but the fire was put out with a bottle of ale).
+During a performance of Henry VIII on the 29th of June 1613, a fire sparked by the firing of a theatrical cannon lit the wooden beams and thatching of the theatre alight.
+Although the theatre was destroyed, nobody was injured in the tragic event (aside from a single man whose breeches were on fire, but the flames were put out with a bottle of ale).

-Wanamaker persevered however and (with minor exceptions such as external stare cases and fire sprinklers) a faithful reconstruction of Shakespeare’s Globe Theatre was eventually designed and built, using exactly the same materials as the original.
+Despite the criticism, Wanamaker persevered and (with minor exceptions such as external staircases and fire sprinklers) a faithful reconstruction of Shakespeare’s Globe Theatre was eventually designed and built, using exactly the same materials as the original.
 Shakespeare’s Globe Theatre was then opened to the public in 1997 – 4 years after Wanamaker died.

 Performances here are staged to duplicate the original environment of the Globe.
 This means there are no spotlights, and where possible plays are staged in the daylight.
 There are also no microphones or speakers of any sort.
 All music accompaniment is performed live and the close proximity of the actors to the spectators makes performances appear more accessible and intimate.
 Although the outlay is the same, seating capacity in the modern Globe is 857 with 700 more standing – giving it around half the capacity of the original Theatre.